GSA/datagov-wptheme/README.md

 ## Contact

-Please check back here or [contact us](https://www.data.gov/contact) for more details on the technologies used to create [Data.gov](Data.gov)
+Please check back here or [contact us](https://www.data.gov/contact) for more details on the technologies used to create Data.gov.

 ## License